Skip to content

 The built-in StoragePlugin

-pipelex/plugins/storage/storage_plugin.py is the reference storage plugin.
-It is core-unconditional — storage is required infra, so it joins CORE_UNCONDITIONAL_PLUGIN_NAMES and cannot be disabled into a boot with no storage:
+pipelex/providers/storage/storage_plugin.py is the reference storage plugin.
+It is core-unconditional — storage is required infra, so it joins the kernel layer's KERNEL_CORE_UNCONDITIONAL_PLUGIN_NAMES — composed into CORE_UNCONDITIONAL_PLUGIN_NAMES at the boot entrypoint — and cannot be disabled into a boot with no storage:

 class StoragePlugin: